Ninos97/detection-rules/src/Identifying Discrepancies Between Cloud Activity and Device Logs.md

   If users do not perform actions that generate OfficeActivity logs (e.g., using SharePoint, OneDrive, Teams, Exchange), the query will not trigger, even if Defender is down.

 **False Positives:**
-  Managed but non-onboarded devices (e.g., corporate-issued iPhones) may cause false positives.

-  Mitigation: Create a watchlist of all managed but non-onboarded devices and exclude their activities from the query.
+  Managed but non-onboarded devices (e.g., corporate-issued iPhones) may cause false positives. **Mitigation**: Create a watchlist of all managed but non-onboarded devices and exclude their activities from the query.

 **Ingestion Delays:**
   Differences in ingestion times between OfficeActivity and DeviceNetworkEvents may temporarily cause discrepancies.